Songtech-0912/songtech-0912.github.io/content/differential-equations/index.md

 date = 2024-01-10
 +++

 These are notes taken in RPI's MATH 2400 course, on an introduction to differential equations.
+A special thanks to Dr. Kam of Rensselaer Polytechnic Institute for her excellent instruction and permission to share these notes.

 <!-- more -->